“It's very simple. If it jiggles, it's fat.”

 Adam was devastated.
 He couldn’t believe that he’d found and fallen in love with the most perfect women in the world, then she’d been brutally ripped from him, all in the course of less than a year.
 The place in his heart where he secretly longed for his absent mother felt like the wound had been opened up and stabbed over and over again with a blunt knife; his heart was thoroughly broken.

 And so, Adam’s story also arrives at the point in time where all of our stories intersect: July 4th, 2020.

 Adam’s been dancing with me at The Garden Cabaret since he discovered his dancing ability a few years ago, and he loves the energy and life of the club.
 William is also performing at TGC for a few months—not in a dancing role, but as comic relief—while he’s back in New Eden between adventures.

 It’s a year and a half since Odette’s death, and Adam has been struggling to stay positive.
 He’s still working out frenetically—now back in the make-shift backyard gym of his childhood again, given that public gyms have been closed for months due to COVID-19—and his body is looking amazing.
 His energized workouts, however, are mostly his way to avoid feeling the deep emotional pain that’s been haunting him since Odette’s death.
 Adam is yet to start dating, or even to have sex, since Odette's passing, but he now feels he’s ready for something new and exciting to come along that will take his mind off his lost love.
-He’s been trolling Tinder voraciously for the past few weeks, and he can feel the excitement building exponentially now that he can physically meet in person the women he’s interested in.
+He’s been trolling Tinder voraciously for the past few weeks, and he can feel the excitement building exponentially now that lockdown restrictions are lifting, and he can actually meet in person the women he’s interested in.